turingschool/mod-0-project-be/section2/reflection.md

 3. What is a conditional statement?
 Give three examples.

   A conditional statement is a statement where a variable is either true or false.
-Examples of this would be if, ifelse and else statements.
+Examples of this would be if, elsif and else statements.

 4. Why might you want to use an if-statement?